Xavier College Preparatory High School (California)

-Xavier College Preparatory High School is a private, Roman Catholic, Jesuit high school in Riverside County, California's Coachella Valley.
+Xavier College Preparatory High School is a private Jesuit high school in the Coachella Valley.
 It is located in the unincorporated Thousand Palms area, just outside the northern city limits of Palm Desert.
-The school falls within the Roman Catholic Diocese of San Bernardino and is the first lay-built, Jesuit-endorsed high school of its kind.
-It is associated with the six other Jesuit high schools in the state of California.
+The school falls within the Diocese of San Bernardino.

 Academics

 Xavier College Prep was established in 2006 with 48 freshman students.
 In 2009–2010 the first senior class had 60 graduates, all of whom went on to college.
 As of 2022, Xavier College Prep has over 576 students in 9th, 10th, 11th, and 12th grade, and a student to teacher ratio of 10:1.
 Tuition is $15,000, with 50% of students receiving need-based aid.
 The student profile for the school is 51% female, 49% male, and 48% minority.
 Xavier admits students on the basis of their ability to succeed in a college preparatory environment.
 The school does not rank its students.
 For admission, students must submit an application, references, transcripts, and sit for the High School Placement Test (HSPT).
 Incoming students must also have an interview with the admissions committee.